 How to Get Started With Your New Art Website

 Add a Praise Page to Your Art Website

 Create an F.A.Q.
 Page on Your Art Website

 How to Improve Your Art Website Visitor’s Experience

 Do You Need Help?

-If you want me to personally visit your website and give you my report please check out my consulting services.
+If you want me to personally visit your website and give you my feedback please check out my consulting services.

 HELP FELLOW ARTISTS.
 SHARE THIS ARTICLE WITH THEM.by